BoraSoylu/fw-frontend/README.md

 ## Coingecko API

 To retrieve cryptocurrency data, Farazy Wallet uses the Coingecko API.
 Coingecko is a popular cryptocurrency data provider that offers a comprehensive set of APIs for retrieving real-time and historical cryptocurrency data.
 With the Coingecko API, Farazy Wallet can retrieve the latest prices, market caps, and other cryptocurrency data that is needed to simulate a cryptocurrency portfolio.

+For more information on the Coingecko API, please refer to the [official documentation](https://www.coingecko.com/en/api/documentation).

 ## Technologies Used